doximity/vital/README.md

 `https://github.com/doximity/vital/tree/master/source/stylesheets`

 Vital works best when manipulated directly.
-Download or copy the slim files into your project.
+Download or copy the `.sass` files into your project.
 This installation method is preferred if you want to develop your own unique branding while keeping code output to a minimum.
 One possible caveat to this method is you sacrifice future upgradability as you may encounter breaking changes.

 #### File Structure